-The Friends of Stratfield Brake formed in May 2022 to oppose Oxfordshire County Council's (OCC's) proposal to allow Oxford United Football Club (OUFC) to build a stadium and associated commercial development on Stratfield Brake and/or the Triangle.
+The Friends of Stratfield Brake formed in early 2022 to oppose Oxfordshire County Council's (OCC's) proposal to allow Oxford United Football Club (OUFC) to build a stadium and associated commercial development on Stratfield Brake and/or the Triangle.
 Since that time, we have focused on promoting awareness of the proposal locally, and challenging the process as it unfolds to ensure that local concerns are heard.

 FoSB is run by a small group of committee members.
 All are local to the area.